luyuhuang/subsocks/README.md

 docker-compose up -d
 ```

-> I think it's much more troublesome then use the binary file directly.
-If you want to use a custom certificate, you must create a volume to map it to the container.
+> NOTICE: If you want to use a custom certificate, edit `docker-compose.yml` and create a volume to map it to the container.

 ### Configuration